TheSteveIsGreat/appointments-app/README.md

 # Starter project (Created spr 22)

-This project is meant to be a starting for homework/projects.
+This project is meant to be a starting for projects.
 It is Rails 7 API app with React frontend.

 ### Setup instructions